 If you too want to see justice sectors exhibit integrity, independence, diligence, equality and impartiality, as they should, then why not get in touch and join, what is a growing international movement to make that a reality in countries around the globe?

 Denied a fair trial?
 Then contact us now.
 We want to hear from you, wherever you are.

 "While judicial systems are visibly present in most countries, those that work reasonably well are found in relatively few."- Robert Sherwood, University of California in Berkeley.

 Too often, aided by opacity, the arm of the law is crooked and needs correcting.

 In building the rule of law in a nation, the law's interface with society is vital, and one ignores it, not only at the peril of the rule-of-law programme in question; but, more importantly, at the peril of the nation's citizens' too.
 There is, therefore, a moral imperative, if n...

 Openness, though often resisted by British courts, advanced after the Court of Appeal reviewed cases from Canada, the US, New Zealand and South Africa.
 Another tediously slow step was taken, with t.v. cameras being allowed to film proceedings in the Supreme Court from 31st Octobe...

-Anand Krishna has been be jailed, despite the irregularities in his case and the growing list of discredited judges.
+Anand Krishna has been jailed, despite the irregularities in his case and the growing list of discredited judges.
 Does this case represent a crossroads for Indonesia?
-It certainly offers valuable insights into judge integrity, impartiality and competence; the appointment and p...
+It certainly offers valuable insights into judge integrity, impartiality and competence; the appointment and post...